yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/admin/E-review-u7865708.md

 - use objects instead of string, for example - location, info, rotate function
 - this keyword in this.fireSquares is not required.
 - documentation could be improved, describing what a method takes as an input, what it does and what does the function return.
 Like rotate function.
-- notOverlap method should take a tile as input to check if it does or does not overlap with that tile.
+- notOverlap method should take a tile as input to check if it does or does not overlap with another tile.
 - flip method should take a tile as input to flip that tile.
 - isAdjacent method should take another tile as input to check if it is adjacent to another tile or not.